1: Toward Cutting-Edge Science

 Multi-layers for higher flux & a faster robot

 This small project to upgrade the CMCF-BM Si-111 double-crystal monochromater (DCM) was initiated in January 2019 and completed in August 2019.
-The goal was to add a fixed-energy (8.157 keV), high-flux mode to the beamline by incorporating a double Multi-Layer monochromator (DMM) inside the same Si-111 DCM chamber.
-The upgrade was successful and resulted in 2x more flux for the Si-111 mode, and 40x more flux in the Multi-Layer mode.
-We have collected test datasets to confirm the performance.
+The goal was to add a high flux mode to the beamline by incorporating a double-multilayer monochromator (DMM) inside the existing DCM chamber.
+The upgrade was successful and resulted in 2x more flux in DCM mode, and 40x more flux in DMM mode.
+The DMM mode has an energy range of 7 - 10.5 keV, with maximum flux at 8.157 keV.

 Going forward, the CMCF-BM monochromator will operate in two modes.
-The Multi-Layer (DMM) mode will be a pink-beam (0.45% ΔE/E), delivering the higher flux.
-Experiments requiring a higher energy resolution will continue to be supported with the traditional Si-111 DCM mode.
-At this time, switching between the high-flux mode (Multi-Layer, or DMM), and the traditional mode (DCM) is performed by staff (a process which normally takes approximately 5-10 minutes).
+The high flux, or DMM mode, will be a pink-beam (0.45% ΔE/E), delivering the higher flux.
+In this mode, users are able to adjust the energy between about 7 - 10.5 keV.
+Experiments requiring a higher energy resolution or energies outside the range of the DMM will continue to be supported with the traditional DCM mode.
+Switching between the high-flux mode (DMM), and the traditional mode (DCM) is performed by staff (a process which normally takes approximately 5-10 minutes).
 Please confirm with your local contact as to which mode will be most appropriate for your work, or to change modes.

 To complement the higher flux, the SAM Automounter software was also updated to support a faster throughput, with a duty cycle of about 25 seconds (previously 2.5 minutes).
 Additionally, the Pilatus 6M detector, previously on CMCF-ID, has been permanently moved to CMCF-BM.
 With these changes, CMCF-BM users are experiencing a significant increase in throughput.